Part of Core Framework Modules

 • “If I make a mistake, I am unsafe.”

-These rules may not be consciously chosen, but they can still shape behavior.
+These rules are not always consciously chosen, but they often determine which behavior feels available.

 To change behavior, the system often needs a rule update, not more pressure.